savonet/book/video.md

 behind.

 Transparent regions are also supported from usual picture formats such as png.
-This means that when you add a logo to a video stream, it does not have to be a square!
+In particular, when you add a logo to a video stream, it does not have to be a square!

 ### Combining audio and video sources